HMS Cochrane (1905)

 HMS Cochrane was a Warrior-class armoured cruiser built for the Royal Navy in the first decade of the 20th century.
-She served in the 2nd Cruiser Squadron during the First World War under Rear-Admiral Herbert Heath, taking part in the Battle of Jutland in 1916.
+She served in the 2nd Cruiser Squadron during the First World War under Rear-Admiral Herbert Heath, and commanded by Capt.
+Bill Goodenough, taking part in the Battle of Jutland in 1916.
 She was based in Murmansk in mid-1918 during the Allied intervention in the Russian Civil War.
 She became stranded in the River Mersey on 14 November 1918 and broke in two.
 The wreck was broken up in place by June 1919.

 Description

 Christened by Winifred Cochrane, Countess of Dundonald, Cochrane displaced 13550 LT as built and 14500 LT fully loaded, with a length of 505 ft 4 in, a beam of 73 ft 6 in and a draft of 27 ft 6 in.
 She was powered by a pair of four-cylinder triple-expansion steam engines, each driving one propeller shafts, which developed a total of 23650 ihp and gave a maximum speed of 23.3 kn.
 The engines were powered by 19 Yarrow water-tube boilers and six cylindrical boilers.
 The ship carried enough coal and fuel oil to give her a range of 7960 nmi at a speed of 10 kn.

 Her main armament consisted of six BL 9.2 in Mark X guns in single Mk V turrets distributed in two centreline turrets, one each fore and aft of the superstructure, and four turrets disposed in the corners about the funnels.
 Her secondary armament of four BL 7.5 in Mark II or Mark V guns in single Mk II turrets was carried amidships, between the wing 9.2-inch guns.
 Twenty-six Vickers QF 3 pounders were fitted, ten on turret roofs and eight each on the forward and aft superstructures.
 The last four ships of the Duke of Edinburgh-class cruisers had a secondary armament of turreted 7.5-inch guns rather than the 6 in guns in open barbettes of the first two ships; these latter four were sometimes referred to as the Warrior class.
 Because of the extra topweight of the turrets in comparison to their half-sisters their stability was reduced which made them very good seaboats and steady gun platforms.